syncfusion-content/windowsforms-docs/WindowsForms/BulletGraph/Overview.md

 ---
 layout: post
-title: Overview of bulletgraph
+title: Overview of Syncfusion BulletGraph control for WindowsForms
-description: Overview and usecase of bullet graph.
+description: This section explains the key features and quick overview about Syncfusion Bullet Graph control for WindowsForms
 platform: windowsforms
 control: Bullet Graph
 documentation: ug